opennode/waldur-core/docs/developer/how-to-write-views.rst

 View workflow
 -------------

- - **Filtration** - filter objects that are visible to a user based on his request.
+ - **Filtering** - filter objects that are visible to a user based on his request.
-   Raise error 404 if object is not visible visible.
+   Raise 404 error if object is not visible.

  - **Permissions check** - make sure that user has right to execute chosen action.
-   Raise error 403 if user has not enough permissions.
+   Raise 403 error if user has not enough permissions.

  - **View validation** - check object state and make sure that selected action can be executed.
-   Raise error 409 if action cannot be executed with current object state.
+   Raise 409 error if action cannot be executed with current object state.

  - **Serializer validation** - check that user's data is valid.